udacity-om/ud_self_driving_car_engineer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy of ?
 * test set accuracy of ?

+I opted for an iterative method:
+* I first tried with the default LeNet architecture, default hyperparameters (Mu = 0, Sigma = 0.1, Learn_Rate = 0.001, Epoch = 10) and images as it is without any pre-processing and got training/validation accuracy of 0.983/0.863
+* To increase the accuracies i first grayscaled and normalized the images and every other parameters same as before.
+This time got  training/validation accuracy of 0.983/0.863.
+Plotting the loss graph showed me that the model was overfitting

+![alt text][image1]

+* With my limited knowledge at this stage, to reduce overfitting, i reduced Sigma to 0.05, reduced Learn_Rate to 0.0005 and increased Epoch to 20.
+The accuracies decreased, training/validation accuracy of 0.975/0.859, and the model was still overfitting

+![alt text][image1]

+* After going through the forums, i decided to add dropouts after fully connected layer1 and fully connected layer2 with a Keep_Prob of 0.7.
+Other parameters same as previous.
+This model showed some improvement with training/validation accuracy of 0.962/0.907

+![alt text][image1]

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
 * What were some problems with the initial architecture?
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images